DOCA NVMe Emulation Application Guide

 The DPU's consumer raises the MSI-X interrupt to the host.

-The process begins by retrieving the doorbell values, which indicate new commands submitted by the host, allowing the system to identify and process pending commands:
+The process starts by retrieving the doorbell values, which indicate new commands submitted by the host, allowing the system to identify and process pending commands:

-The DPA wakes up and checks the reason for activation.
-This could be due to the DPU posting something for the DPA consumer or a new doorbell value that needs to be passed to the DPU.
-In this case, the DPA detects the new doorbell value and sends it to the DPU via message queues.
-The DPU then calculates the number of SQEs that need to be fetched from the host's SQ and retrieves the commands using DMA via the
+The DPA wakes up and checks the reason for activation—it could either be that the DPU has posted something for the DPA consumer, or a new doorbell value needs to be passed to the DPU.
+In this case, the DPA detects a new doorbell value and sends it to the DPU via message queues.
+The DPU then calculates the number of Submission Queue Entries (SQEs) that need to be fetched from the host's submission queue and retrieves the commands using DMA via the

 nvmf_doca_sq_update_pi() function.

-After retrieving the SQE, the system must translate this command into a request object that the NVMe-oF target can understand and process.
-The SQE contains crucial command details, such as read or write operations.
-This process involves populating an
+After retrieving the Submission Queue Entry (SQE), the system must translate this command into a request object that the NVMe-oF target can understand and process.
+The SQE contains crucial command details that need to be executed, such as read or write operations.
+This process involves populating a

 spdk_nvmf_request structure, which includes: